Pmacdon15/github-stats/README.md

 ## How it Works

-The application fetches data from the GitHub API.
+The application fetches data from the GitHub API, utilizing both its REST and GraphQL endpoints.
+By leveraging the GraphQL API, we achieve faster and more efficient data retrieval for language distribution.
 When a username is entered:
 1. It queries the GitHub API for the user's profile information.
 2. It then fetches all public repositories for that user.
 3. For each repository, it retrieves the language usage data.